Makes the specified context the current rendering context for the calling thread.

 The rendering context that you want to make current.

-true if successful; otherwise,
+YES if successful; otherwise,

-false.
-If an error occurred, the rendering context for the current thread remains unchanged.
+NO. If an error occurred, the rendering context for the current thread remains unchanged.

 A context encapsulates all OpenGL ES state for a single thread in your app.
 When you call any OpenGL ES API function, OpenGL ES evaluates it with respect to the calling thread’s current context.
 Because OpenGL ES functions require a current context, you must use this method to select a context for the current thread before calling any OpenGL ES function.
 Unless otherwise specified, OpenGL ES commands calls made in the same context complete in the order they are called.